DubbleA/derivatives-pricing/notes.md

 - The open-closed principline says that code should be open for extension but closed for modification
 - Private data helps us to separate interface from implementation

-## Chapter 3 Inheritance and virtual functions
+## Inheritance and virtual functions

 ### Key Points